UK Property Buyers Optimistic Over the Rejection of No-Deal Brexit

-The serious non-affordability issue can be seen in the larger urban areas, but there are some regions struggling with empty vacant commercial properties, which attracts anti-social elements and poses serious security concerns.
+The serious non-affordability issue can be seen in the larger urban areas.
+Still, some regions struggle with empty, vacant commercial properties, attracting anti-social elements and posing serious security concerns.
 At the same time, overseas investment is growing in the country.

-EU citizens are getting worried over the rumors that the new laws could leave EU nationals in a precarious situation.
-Theresa May assured EU citizens will be allowed to stay, even in condition, when the Brexit happens without a deal and their social security rights will remain unchanged.
+EU citizens are worried over the rumours that the new laws in the post-Brexit phase could leave EU nationals in a precarious situation.
+However, Theresa May assured EU citizens will be allowed to stay, even in conditions when the Brexit happens without a deal, and their social security rights will remain unchanged.

-Overseas buyers continue to invest in the UK
+Overseas Buyers Continue to Invest in the UK

-Brexit fears and EU rights in the UK
+Brexit Fears and EU Rights in the UK

 Categorised in: All News